cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Two top-level functions taking as input a bit string and returning points on the curve are introduced.
 Although these functions have the same interface, the distribution of the points they produce are different.
-The first function is called injective encoding and its probability distribution of the points can be easily distinguished from a uniform distribution of points on the curve.
-The second function behaves as a hash function since its output is indistinguishable from a uniform distribution of the points on the curve.
+The first function is called an injective encoding and its probability distribution of the points can be easily distinguished from a uniform distribution of points on the curve.
+The second function behaves as a random oracle, since its output is indistinguishable from a uniform distribution of the points on the curve.

--   Injective encodings.
-A bit string is mapped to a point in G, however, the distribution of its output is not uniform.
+-   Injective encoding.
+This function maps bit strings to points in G. Note that the distribution of the output is not uniform.

     ~~~
     encode2curve(alpha)